 Probably the most beautiful morning we witnessed here.
-The night was just out of world with millions of stars and the bright moon and the lit on high peaks, but it was freezing at the same time.
+The night was just out of the world with millions of stars and the bright moon and the lit on high peaks, but it was freezing at the same time.
 It was difficult for me to remove the camera from the bag and tripod at that time.
-However I would like to say that, those irregular nature calls in the middle of night has given us lot of positive opportunities to see the actual beauty through naked eyes.
-Words are less to describe, so does camera.
+However, I would like to say that, those irregular nature calls in the middle of the night have given us a lot of positive opportunities to see the actual beauty through naked eyes.
+Words are less to describe, so does the camera.

-We woke up at 4am and had Chapatis for breakfast with Achar and papaya porridge.
+We woke up at 4 am and had Chapatis for breakfast with Achar and papaya porridge.
 It had snowed a lot.
-The first step of the day was on snow.
-There was pug marks of some kind of animals parallel to us.
-First we presumed it to be snow leopard’s……LOL.
+The first step of the day was snow.
+There were pug marks of some kind of animals parallel to us.
+First, we presumed it to be snow leopards……LOL.
 But it may have been wild fox’s, we partially confirmed after immense discussion with each other.
-Few days after looking at the photographs, we thought that it would be some bird’s footsteps.
-May be!!!
+A few days after looking at the photographs, we thought that it would be some bird’s footsteps.
+Maybe!!!

-We had to cross Baspa stream that day.
+We had to cross the Baspa stream that day.
 There was an icy and slippery layer on the stones.
 So balancing on top of stones and crossing would make us fall in the bone freezing water.
-It took us half hour to cross it.
+It took us half an hour to cross it.
 But Karan fell in the water while helping out RS and she was all fine.
-It was funny but frustrated situation.
-Snowfall increased as we move further, when Negiji finally had to stop.
+It was a funny but frustrating situation.
+Snowfall increased as we move further when Negiji finally had to stop.
 Because going further in that bad weather and pitching tents on glacier camp would be dangerous.
 It took 2 hours for the porters who were behind us.
-Finally at 1:00pm, we pitched our tents with all the wet boots and wet bags.
+Finally, at 1:00 pm, we pitched our tents with all the wet boots and wet bags.